 Rank the Vote Ohio is a statewide nonpartisan nonprofit to improve election integrity and reduce polarization through Instant Runoffs with Ranked Choice Voting (RCV).
 Founded by a politically diverse group of volunteers in 2020, Rank the Vote Ohio educates fellow Buckeyes about RCV and its benefits in order to achieve our mission of “greater choice, a stronger voice, and a representative democracy that works for all Ohioans."
 Through in-person and online outreach, including regional chapters, we're increasing our volunteers, donations, and endorsements to show that Instant Runoffs are possible in Ohio.
-We've gained thousands of supporters, including bipartisan support in the Ohio Statehouse, but RCV will probably require a ballot initiative like in other states.
-We need to keep raising awareness and support so that a ballot initiative can be possible!

-As of March 2024, Rank the Vote Ohio has more than 16,000 registered supporters from all over our state.
+As of November 2024, Rank the Vote Ohio has more than 20,000 registered supporters from all over our state.
 You can add your name here.

 Volunteer Onboarding Lead: TJ Parker joined Rank the Vote Ohio in 2021 as a way to live their values of civic participation and betterment.
 Parker started on the Volunteer Onboarding and Mobilization Team, and now leads the Volunteer Onboarding function.
 With a background in analysis, process improvement, and presentation, they bring the organization the ability to interface with many skillsets and spot opportunities for growth.
 "RCV really is a simple upgrade!
 It produces better results without making voting any harder than it already is."